devsim/devsim/paper/paper.md

 # Statement of need

 `DEVSIM` is TCAD device simulation package written in C++, with a Python front end.
 It is capable of simulating 1-D, 2-D and 3-D structures with models describing advanced physical effects [@devsim:home].
 Software with TCAD simulation capabilities have existed in commercial and academic research tools for quite some time.
-The number of open source offerings, meeting the OSI definition, has been growing (cf. [@cogenda; @charon; @solcore]).
-Due to the expanse of TCAD simulation algorithms and models, each simulator would need to be evaluated for its desired application.
+The number of open source offerings, meeting the Open Source OSI definition [@OSI:2007], has been growing [@cogenda; @charon; @solcore].

+Due to the expanse of TCAD simulation algorithms and models, it is important to note that this software fits into the class of continuum PDE based solvers for drift-diffusion semiconductor simulation [@Selberherr].  `DEVSIM` is intended to compare directly with the commercial TCAD offerings, such as Sentaurus Device from Synopsys, or the Victory Device Simulator from Silvaco.
+The identifying factors for this class of software are:

+* Sharfetter-Gummel discretization of the electron and hole continuity equations
+* DC, transient, small-signal AC, and noise solution algorithms
+* Solution of 1D, 2D, and 3D unstructured meshes
+* Advanced models for mobility and semiclassical approaches for quantum effects

+While `DEVSIM` is not as complete as the commercial offerings, the project strives to fulfill the gaps by developing an open source community.
+To our knowledge, the only other OSI defined simulator actively being developed, with similar features, is the Genius Semiconductor Device Simulator [@cogenda].
+There are other simulators which provide their source code under restrictive academic research licenses.

 A unique feature of the software is its scripting model interface.
 It symbolically evaluates expressions and their derivatives.
+The core engine is maintained as a separate project, `SYMDIFF` [@symdiff].
+It is then tailored toward modeling advanced TCAD simulation models.

 These expressions are evaluated on the mesh structure by the C++ engine.
-This symbolic engine is tailored toward modeling advanced TCAD simulation models, and is directly compatible with the finite volume methods employed in the equation discretization [@sanchez:ieee].
+It is directly compatible with the finite volume methods employed in the equation discretization [@sanchez:ieee].
 Researchers are able to implement their models using a Python scripting interface, avoiding the need to recompile the software, enabling rapid development of new physical models.

 While `DEVSIM` has limited capabilities for the creation of 1-D and 2-D meshes, the Python interface allows the import of mesh structures from any format using a triangular representation (in 2-D) or a tetrahedral representation (in 3-D).
 This makes it possible for the user to utilize high quality open source meshing solutions [@Gmsh:2009; @tetgen].